buhrmi/buhrmi/README.md

 - Web development with Ruby on Rails
 - Chatbot development for platforms like Discord, Twitch, Telegram, etc.
-- Mobile app development with Flutter
 - Browser-based game development
-- All sorts of system integrations

 Feel like working together?
 Send over an [email](mailto:buhrmi@gmail.com) or hop into the [Twitch Chat](https://twitch.tv/buhrmitv) to connect.